WAI WEBSITE DESIGN

 Site Access | Menus | Pages

-Website access is at three levels, for three groups:
+Website access is defines for three user types:

 A site can have unlimited public users, 1+ admins and 0+ members, as defined by group conscience.

-When a member or admin logs out, site access, menus, and content revert to PUBLIC.
+When a member or admin logs out, site access, menus, and page content revert to PUBLIC.

 For any cloned site, member accounts can only be created by admins, i.e., the webmaster, Web Chair, or a trusted servant.
 New admin accounts can only be created by an existing admin user.